Pr\"ufer Transformation and Spectral Analysis for a Sturm--Liouville-Type Equation: Spectral properties and applications of the Pr ufer phase equation

-\begin{remark}{\rm The proof of the following theorems concerning the bounds of the eigenvalue heavily relies on the minimax principle.
-The minimax principle, also known as the Courant--Fischer theorem [see \cite{fischer1905,courant1920}] is a fundamental result in spectral theory that provides a variational characterization of eigenvalues for self-adjoint operators.
-For a self-adjoint boundary value problem with Rayleigh quotient $\mathcal{R}[v]$, the $n^{\text{th}}$ eigenvalue $\lambda_n$ takes form
+Thus, the constants $m$ and $M$ appearing in the bounds below depend only on the original coefficients $q$ and $\omega$.
+Importantly, the change of variables $v = e^{\bar{s}}y$ transforms the original non-self-adjoint problem~\eqref{14} into the self-adjoint Dirichlet problem with Rayleigh quotient~\eqref{RayleightQuotient}, allowing us to apply variational methods to derive lower and upper bounds for the eigenvalues $\lambda_n$.

-where $T^\perp$ denotes the orthogonal complement of the subspace $T$ in $H_0^1(a,b)$.
-The first expression (minimax) states that $\lambda_n$ is the minimum over all $n$-dimensional subspaces $S$ of the maximum value of the Rayleigh quotient on $S$.
-The second expression (maximin) provides the dual characterization.
-This principle is powerful because it reduces the infinite-dimensional eigenvalue problem to finite-dimensional optimization problems over subspaces.
-For obtaining eigenvalue bounds, the strategy is to choose specific subspaces where the Rayleigh quotient can be estimated: for lower bounds, we select a particular $n$-dimensional subspace and bound the maximum of $\mathcal{R}[v]$ from below; for upper bounds, we choose trial functions and bound $\mathcal{R}[v]$ from above.
-We first derive the lower bound.} \end{remark} \begin{theorem}[Lower bound on the \(n^{\text{th}}\) eigenvalue] Let \( f \in C([a,b]) \) satisfy \( 0 < f \leq p \), and suppose there exists a constant \( c > 0 \) such that \( \omega f < c \) on \( [a,b] \).
-Then, with $m:=\displaystyle\min_{x \in [a,b]} \frac{Q(x)}{\omega(x)}$, where \( Q \) is given by~\eqref{associatedcoefficient}, the \(n^{\text{th}}\) eigenvalue of~\eqref{14} satisfies
+\begin{remark}{\rm The proof of the following theorems relies on the minimax principle, also known as the Courant--Fischer theorem~\cite{fischer1905,courant1920}.
+For a self-adjoint boundary value problem with Rayleigh quotient $\mathcal{R}[v]$, the $n^{\text{th}}$ eigenvalue $\lambda_n$ satisfies